Login |

 Project Overview

-Principles in Patterns (PiP) is a £1 million project partly funded by JISC under its Institutional Approaches to Curriculum Design Programme.
-The project is led jointly by Learning Services and the Centre for Academic Practice and Learning Enhancement (CAPLE) at the University of Strathclyde in Glasgow.
-PiP is developing a new technology-supported approach to curriculum design, approval and review at the University of Strathclyde.
+Principles in Patterns (PiP) was a £1 million project partly funded by JISC under its Institutional Approaches to Curriculum Design Programme between 2008 and 2012.
+The project was led jointly by the Development and Innovation Unit of the Information Services Directorate and the Centre for Academic Practice and Learning Enhancement (CAPLE) at the University of Strathclyde in Glasgow.
+PiP developed and continues to develop a new technology-supported approach to curriculum design, approval and review at the University of Strathclyde.

 (i) develop and test a prototype on-line expert system and linked set of educational resources that, if adopted, would: